KOHLER RONAN RANKED 4TH IN MUSEUMS & GALLERIES [click for story]

 The Tenement Museum Honored with a Lucy G. Moses Preservation Award

-By KR Projects, Awards
+By Awards, KR Projects

 Last night at the Plaza Hotel in New York, the Tenement Museum received a Lucy G. Moses Preservation Award from the New York Landmarks Conservancy.
 For nearly 50 years, the New York Landmarks Conservancy has been a leader in preserving and restoring New York City’s architectural heritage, and the Moses Awards are the Conservancy’s highest honors for exceptional preservation projects within New York City.
 Award winning projects must exhibit excellence in the preservation, restoration, or adaptive use of historic buildings, streetscapes, and landscapes that preserve residential, institutional, commercial, religious, and public buildings.